mozilla/addons-server/docs/api/topics/search.rst

     :param objects: A :ref:`listing <objects-response-label>` of
         :ref:`apps <app-response-label>` satisfying the search parameters.
     :type objects: array
+    :param collections: A list of collections for the requested category/region/carrier set, if any
+    :type collections: array
     :param featured: A list of :ref:`apps <app-response-label>` featured for the requested category, if any
     :type featured: array